markandre13/toad.js/README.md

 With <q>desktop applications</q> refering to:

 * complex domain data with a significant amount of coupling
-* large screen ⇒ support for mobile devices is not being a priority
-* mouse and scroll wheel ⇒ support for touch screens not a priority
+* large screen, mouse and scroll wheel ⇒ support for mobile devices is not a priority
-* pro users ⇒ no eye candy, all apps look the same
+* pro users ⇒ no eye candy, all apps have the same look

-For this toad.js provides a toolbox for a design pattern known as
+For this toad.js provides a toolbox for design patterns like

 * Layered Architecture (<a href="#ref1">DDD</a>),
-* Clean Architecture with <a href="#ref5">Presenters and Humble Objects</a>,
+* <a href="#ref5">Presenters and Humble Objects</a> (Clean Architecture),
-* <a href="#ref2">Presentation Model</a> (Martin Fowler), or
+* <a href="#ref2">Presentation Model</a> (Martin Fowler),
-* <a href="#ref3">Application Model</a> (VisualWorks)
+* <a href="#ref3">Application Model</a> (VisualWorks) and
-* and <a href="#asterisk">one</a> which is usually misunderstood and needs some more explanation.
+* good ol' <a href="#asterisk">MVC</a>. 😁

 While this pattern slices an application horizontally (e.g. presentation, application, domain), some believe it to be obsolete and replaced by vertical slices (e.g. customer, article, payment, ...).
 This, of course, depends.
 When vertical slices remain too wide because of the coupling imposed by the domain there is still the option to do both.

 ## Layered Architecture